portoaj/NextJsBasicFrontendTutorial/README.md

 At the top of this file, you'll notice the line "use client".
 This is a special comment that tells the compiler that this component should be rendered on the client side only, and not the server.
 This means that we can use things like window and document that only appear in the browswer in this component.
 In particular, we need it to use OnClick events.

 ### React State Management
 This component uses React's useState hook to manage the state of the todo list.
 It returns a variable called todos that holds the state of the current todos, as well as a setTodos function to update that state which is used by the toggleTodo helper function.
-Notice that the defaultTodos prop is passed in as the initial state and that the type is specified using <>.
+Notice that the defaultTodos prop is passed in as the initial state and that the type is specified within <>.

 ### TSX and TailwindCSS
 The div wrapping the todo list items is styled similarly to the page container, with classes that create a card-like appearance.
 Each todo item is rendered inside a div with flexbox layout for alignment.